peter88213/nv_timeline/docs/help/index.md

     may differ.
 -   If a section event ends after 9999-12-31 in the timeline, the section duration is not synchronized with *novelibre*.

+---

+Copyright (c) 2025 by Peter Triesberger.
+All rights reserved.